microsoft/FluidFramework/routerlicious/README.md

 ## Building and Running

+We make use of a handful of of private containers.
+To gain access you first need to authenticate to our private container registry by running

+* `docker login -u prague -p /vM3i=D+K4+vj+pgha=cg=55OQLDWj3w prague.azurecr.io`

 Docker Compose is used to run the service locally.
 To start up an instance of the service simply run the following two commands.

 * `docker-compose build`